Pylons/pyramid/docs/narr/hybrid.rst

 Hybrid Applications
 -------------------

-Clearl *either* traversal or url dispatch can be used to create a :mod:`repoze.bfg` application.
+Clearly *either* traversal or url dispatch can be used to create a :mod:`repoze.bfg` application.
 However, it is possible to combine the competing concepts of traversal and url dispatch to resolve URLs to code within the same application.